Na2SO4 and K2SO4 solutions are neutral and colourless.

 This can be done by simple experiment.
 Add both solids to little amount two water samples separately.
 Two white precipitates form.
 Now add water to both flask.
 At one moment you can see, one white precipitate dissolve completely and give colourless solutions.
 That is calcium sulfate.

 You cannot identify sulfate ion from dilute HCl.
-If sulfate ion exists as a precipitate, it does not dissolve in dilute HCl.
+If sulfate ion exists as a precipitate, it does not dissolve in dilute HCl because precipitates of metal sulfates are do not dissolve in dilute acids.

-But if metal ion has a abililty to make a precipitate with chloride ion, we can see a precipitate is forming in the solution.
+But if metal ion has a abililty to make a precipitate or colour with chloride ion, we can see a precipitate is forming in the solution.

 When dilute HCl is added to the aqueous silver sulfate solution, a white precipitate (silver chloride - AgCl) is given.